 Consistent Real-World Chatbot Testing

 The difficulty of testing chatbots prior to setting them out in a real-world setting is pretty easy in terms of options.
 You could try automated chatbot test engines, which would provide analytics and reports of whatever it is in your chatbot design that might require improvement.
 Or, you can set up a group of testers just as with any software development cycle.

 Then there is the manpower issue for the tester group.
-Verification and validation tests once again require dynamic consistency, and good amount of time to conduct.
-This is whether they’re doing response tests, error-handling, or testing new stuff, as indirectly suggested by the most recent analytics results.
+Verification and validation tests once again require dynamic consistency and a good amount of time to conduct.
+This is whether they’re doing response tests, error handling, or testing new stuff, as indirectly suggested by the most recent analytics results.